jarmokivekas/tuamk-thesis/doc/main.md

 ![The edge of a high-throughput digital signal in without downtime\label{fig:hist-DVB}](img/histogram-DVB.png){ width=100% }

 Figure \ref{fig:hist-DVB} shows the spectrum histogram at the low-frequency edge of a Digital Video Broadcast (DVB) signal.
 The histogram shows no data points at the noise floor's level (around  7 dB) above frequencies of the DVB signal's lower edge at  634 MHz, which means the signal was likely to be present 100% of the time.
-It is not guaranteed that the signal was present at all times, as there is a delay between each time the spectrum is measured, where it is possible for a signal to not be present for a short while and return before the next measurement is made.
+It is not guaranteed that the signal was present at all times, as there is a delay between each time the spectrum is measured, making it possible for a signal to not be present for a short while and return before the next measurement is made.
 Shortening the delay, therefore increasing the temporal resolution, is foremost a tradeoff in data set size and required computational power.

 Increasing the temporal resolution will increase the number of measurements, hence increasing data size.
 Digitized signal waveform has to be processed on the host PC before completing each measurement.
-Additional computation power helps with increasing temporal resolution by speeding up the waveform processing.
+More computation power helps with increasing temporal resolution by speeding up the waveform processing.

 ![A mobile communications band not in use 100% of the time\label{fig:hist-mobile}](img/histogram-mobile.png){ width=100% }